mucommander/mucommander/package/readme.txt

 - Limit the amount of threads used for file searching to two.
 This can be overridden per-search.
 - 'Find next' opens the 'Find' dialog on text editor/viewer when invoked for the first time.
 - The search string that is used by 'Find next/previous' is preserved across text editors/viewers.
+- Operations on the presented location (e.g., make directory) are disabled when presenting file search.

 Localization:
 - Russian translation updated.